fablabcb/CitRad-SensorUnit/Teensy_prototype/README.md

 The 32bit audio library supports complex FFT calculation with I and Q channel.
 The [IPS-354](https://media.digikey.com/pdf/Data%20Sheets/InnoSenT/200730_Data%20Sheet_IPS-354_V1.5.pdf) sends
 I and Q signals from which the direction of the radar signal can be derived.
 To record I and Q signal we have to use the linein input instead of the mic input.
 This has only 0-22dB gain instead of up to 63dB gain on the mic input.
 But it offers two channels that we need for the IQ signal.
 The input sensitivity seems enough for the IPS-354.

+We have done a correction for I-Q imbalance after [this instruction](https://www.faculty.ece.vt.edu/swe/argus/iqbal.pdf).

 We develop this type of data analysis in the [IQ-fft branch](https://github.com/fablabcb/CityRadar/tree/IQ-fft/Teensy_prototype).